 Liquid Propane or Natural Gas for Cooking

 Decide whether you would like to work with liquid propane or natural gas as your heat source for cooking.
-Liquid propane is more energy efficient, so you may not need to bring as many heavy tanks with you to your location.
-On the other hand, natural gas is often more economical than propane.
+Liquid propane is more energy-efficient, so you may not need to bring as many heavy tanks with you to your location.
+On the other hand, natural gas is often more cost-effective than propane.
 When selecting your power source, do not feel limited by which option your equipment is already set up for.
 In many cases, you can purchase conversion kits to make your supplies compatible with your selected source.
 Be sure to arrange for a professional to safely install your conversion kit in advance of your event.

 Portable Cooking Equipment

-Catering outdoor events can help your business to make the most out of the warmer months.
+Outdoor catering events can help your business to make the most out of the warmer months.
 Before you take on an outdoor event, refer to our top 5 outdoor catering tips to learn about what kinds of supplies and strategies are required for a successful event.